prestodb/presto/README.md

     connector.name=hive-cdh4
     hive.metastore.uri=thrift://example.net:9083

+If you're using HDFS with federation, then you should also include the following line pointing to the configuration files, describing your federated setup:

+    hive.config.resources=/etc/hadoop/conf/core-site.xml,/etc/hadoop/conf/hdfs-site.xml

 You can have as many catalogs as you need, so if you have additional Hive clusters, simply add another properties file to `etc/catalog` with a different name (making sure it ends in `.properties`).